How to Track Inventory in QuickBooks (and What to Do When It Falls Short)

 Where QuickBooks Falls Short for Makers

-Here’s the honest picture of where small manufacturers hit the wall with QuickBooks.
+Here’s an honest look at where small manufacturers hit the wall with QuickBooks.

 No recipe or bill of materials (QuickBooks Online).
-QuickBooks Online tracks finished goods — it doesn’t know that your soy candle is made from 150g of wax, 20ml of fragrance oil, and a wick.
+QuickBooks Online tracks finished goods but has no knowledge of ingredients.
+It doesn’t know that your soy candle is made from 150g of wax, 20ml of fragrance oil, and a wick.
 There’s no way to define a recipe, deplete raw materials when you run a production batch, or roll up the cost of those components into the finished product.

 No COGS auto-calculation per batch.
-When you sell a product in QuickBooks Online, it records COGS based on the item’s purchase price — not what it actually cost you to make.
+When you sell a product in QuickBooks Online, it records COGS based on the item’s purchase price, not what it actually cost you to make.
 Labor, overhead, and variable material costs per batch don’t enter the picture.
 That means the COGS figure on your P&L may be significantly understated, especially as material prices fluctuate.
+For more on this, see why QuickBooks doesn’t calculate COGS per product.

 No production tracking.
 There’s no concept of a manufacturing run, batch output, or work-in-progress.
 If you make 50 units on Tuesday, QuickBooks can’t record that production event or show you how it affected your component stock.

 For bookkeeping, QuickBooks shines.
-For day-to-day making, it’s like trying to pin a pattern while wearing oven mitts — technically possible, not ideal.
+For day-to-day making, it’s like trying to pin a pattern while wearing oven mitts.
+Technically possible, but not the right tool.

 QuickBooks Inventory Features vs. What Makers Actually Need